 Wat Phra Kaew known as the Temple of the Emerald Buddha is the most beautiful, important and sacred Buddhist temple in Thailand.
-The temple was built in 1784 as the King’s private palace temple and used for royal religious ceremonies, unlike other temples it has no resident monks.
+The temple, built in 1784 as the King’s private palace temple was used for royal religious ceremonies.
+Unlike other temples it has no resident monks.
 It is in the outer court of the palace complex.

-Its most famous feature is the statue of the Emerald Buddha which is in the main chapel.
+The most famous feature of Wat Phra Kaew is the statue of the Emerald Buddha in the main chapel.
 The Emerald Buddha (Phra Kaeo Morakot) dates from the 15th century and brought to Bangkok in 1782 by King Rama I, though it’s origin is unclear.
 According to legend, the Emerald Buddha brings prosperity to the country in which it resides.
-Therefore, it’s thought to be sacred by Thai people, and the protector of the country.
-It’s carved from a single block of fine jade.
+Thai people believe it is sacred and protects the country.
+The Buddha was carved from a single block of fine jade.
 Emerald refers to the dark green color.

-Only the Thai king and his son the Crown Prince can touch it.
-The Emerald Buddha has 3 sets of golden robes which are ceremonially changed by the king three times a year to mark the changing seasons, an important ritual that brings good fortune to the country.
-The two out of season cloaks can be viewed in the temple museum located within the Grand Palace middle court.
+Only the Thai king and his son the Crown Prince can touch the Emerald Buddha.
+The King changes the robes of the Emerald Buddha three times a year in a special ceremony.
+The robes are gold and the changing of them mark the changing of the season.
+This is an important ritual that brings good fortune to the country.
+The two out of season cloaks are in the temple museum in the Grand Palace middle court.
 Thai people pay homage to the Emerald Buddha with incense sticks, candles and a pair of lotuses for prosperity throughout the year.

-The entire temple is within a covered cloister, the outer wall of which is decorated with the entire 178 scenes of the Thai national epic story, the Ramakian, based on the Indian epic Ramayana.
-The Ramakian is believed to have been written and painted during the reign of King Rama I (1782-1809).
-The paintings are continually refurbished.
+Wat Phra Kaew is within a covered cloister, the outer wall, decorated with the entire 178 scenes of the Thai national epic story, the Ramakian, based on the Indian epic Ramayana.
+The Ramakian was written and painted during the reign of King Rama I (1782-1809).
 The murals start at the north gate following in a clockwise direction covering the entire compound wall.

 The murals serve to emphasize the human values of faith, honesty, and devotion.
 The pillars of the cloister feature inscriptions that describe the scenes.
 Each entrance to the compound guarded by a pair of huge Yaksha demons (gate-keeping giants) who are characters that appear in the Ramakian.

-Around the compound are other important monuments.
+Around Wat Phra Kaew are other important monuments.
 To the north of the main chapel are three pagodas representing the changing centers of Buddhist influence.
 On the western side is Phra Si Ratana Chedi, a 19th-century Sri Lankan-style stupa housing ashes of the Buddha.
 In the middle, Phra Mondop, a library built-in Thai style by Rama I, with Ayutthaya-style mother-of-pearl doors, bookcases containing sacred Buddhist manuscripts, and statues of Chakri kings.
-On the eastern side is the Royal Pantheon built in Khmer style.
+On the eastern side of Wat Phra Kaew is the Khmer style Royal Pantheon.
 The Royal Pantheon is open to the public for one day every year on Chakri Day in October and celebrates the founding of the Chakri dynasty.

 To the north of the library is a model of the Cambodian temple Angkor Wat.
-In 1860 Siam sent an army to Cambodia to dismantle the temple and bring it back to Bangkok but the attempt failed so a model was made instead.
-Along the eastern edge of the temple are eight tall prangs.
-They were built during the reign of Rama I and represent eight elements of Buddhism.
+In 1860 Siam sent an army to Cambodia to dismantle the temple and bring it back to Bangkok but the attempt failed so they made a model instead.
+Along the eastern edge of Wat Phra Kaew are eight tall prangs built during the reign of Rama I. They represent the eight elements of Buddhism.

 A bronze image of a hermit who invented yoga and has healing powers is in a sala near the entry gate.
 Relatives of sick people come here to pay respect and make offerings of incense sticks, fruit, flowers, and candles.
 Also around the compound, you will see statues of elephants thought of as symbols of independence and power.
 Parents believe that if their children walk around the elephant three times it will give them strength.
-The elephant’s head is rubbed for good luck.
+After which they rub the elephant’s head is for good luck.